Phembl/Cell-Wars/README.md

 ### How to run

 To run this game you will have to install Python version 3.8.10 plus pygame.
-After installing this you are able to run the game via the console by navigating to /cell-wars/code and using the command **python3 run main.py**.
+After installing this you are able to run the game via the console by navigating to /cell-wars/code and using the command **python3 main.py**.

 ### Connection